dimension-seven/arbiteus/README.md

 ### Features Coming Soon

-1. Support for MacOS
-2. Ability to deploy your updated binaries from your main development machine to all your supporting machines where workers are running.
+1. Ability to deploy your updated binaries from your main development machine to all your supporting machines where workers are running.
-3. Support for Stateful Services.
+1. Support for Stateful Services.
-4. Replication for data folders across all your machines where workers are running.
+1. Replication for data folders across all your machines where workers are running.
-5. Support for additional types of app -
+1. Support for additional types of app -
 	1. Command Center (run a terminal or powershell command on all your machines)
 	2. Workflow apps - Don't want to write complicated Spark and other Map Reduce jobs, you can use simple create a workflow that is serviced by your own machines and do data processing.
-6. Logs from all your machines accessible in a single place so you can debug request failures easily.
+1. Logs from all your machines accessible in a single place so you can debug request failures easily.

 ### Feedback